Kennedy (Buffy the Vampire Slayer): Literature

-In Buffy the Vampire Slayer Season Nine (2011–2013), Kennedy first appears in the "Guarded" story arc where it was revealed that since the disbandment of Buffy's Slayer organization, Kennedy has established a private security firm employing Slayers to protect its high-profile clients.
-Buffy joins Kennedy's organization, and before long it becomes apparent that their client—a social network founder and Internet billionaire—is on the run from the demonic law firm Wolfram & Hart, who funded his website's development and plan to use it to return from their extra-dimensional exile.
-Buffy and Kennedy defeat the threat and shut down the site, and though Buffy quits the job, Kennedy pays her handsomely for her services.
-Kennedy's company has made her a millionaire and she sends Buffy a private jet so the trio of Buffy, Xander and Willow are able to fly from San Francisco to the Deeper Well in England in an effort to save Dawn's life.
-At the conclusion of the Season Nine companion series Angel & Faith, Faith leaves Angel in an effort to find her own direction in life and mentions Kennedy offered her a job as a trainer for the Slayer bodyguards.
-Kennedy next appears on a recurring basis in the second volume of Angel & Faith (2014–), as well as in crossover scenes in the first two issues of Buffy Season Ten.
-In the first arc, "Where the River Meets the Sea," she attempts to smooth out Faith's rough edges and help her new recruit adjust to life on the payroll, but not without difficulty—both from younger Slayers who resent Faith, and by the difficulty Faith has with the business taking on demons as clients.
+In the comic book series Buffy the Vampire Slayer Season Nine (2011–2013), Buffy joins Kennedy's private security firm that employs Slayers, and it becomes apparent that their client is on the run from the demonic law firm Wolfram & Hart.
+Buffy and Kennedy defeat the threat, and though Buffy quits the job, Kennedy pays her a significant amount.
+Later, now a millionaire, she sends Buffy a private jet so that she, Xander, and Willow are able to fly to save Dawn's life.
+Kennedy recurs in the second volume of Angel & Faith (2014–2016), as well as in crossover scenes in the first two issues of Buffy the Vampire Slayer Season Ten.
+In "Where the River Meets the Sea," she recruits Faith as bodyguard.
+However, the younger Slayers resent Faith, who has difficulties with the business taking on demons as clients.
 As Faith is about to quit, however, Kennedy offers her a mission to find Riley Finn, who has gone missing in South America.
-After leading a team to successfully to save Riley, his wife Sam and the woman Reese Zane who runs a pharmaceutical company, Faith quits Deepscan to work for Reese.
-Reese is starting to look at the ways magic altered the humans in London's new Magic Town ghetto, taking Faith back to Angel.
+Following the successful mission, Faith leaves the company.